iter8-tools/iter8/doc_files/iter8_crd.md

     assessment: ""
 ```

 ## Experiment Metrics

-Metrics are stored as a map from metric name to metric definition (`query_template`, `sample_size_template`, `type`).
-They are read from _`iter8_metrics`_ configmap in runtime.
-Only metrics referenced in `.spec.analysis.successCriteria` will be cached in runtime object.
-Here shows a example of how a metric is stored in an experiment object.
+Information about all Prometheus metrics known to iter8 are stored in a Kubernetes `ConfigMap` named _`iter8_metrics`_.
+When iter8 is installed, that `ConfigMap` is populated with information on the 3 metrics that iter8 supports out of the box, namely: `iter8_latency`, `iter8_error_rate`, and `iter8_error_count`.
+Users can add their own custom metrics.

+When an `Experiment` custom resource is created, the iter8 controller will store information on the metrics referenced by `.spec.analysis.successCriteria` in the `metrics` section of the resource.
+The information about a metric allows the iter8 analytics service to query Prometheus to retrieve metric values for the baseline version and the canary version.
+Below we show an example of how a metric is stored in an `Experiment` object.

 ```yaml
 metrics:
   iter8_latency: